Marketo Pricing: Plans, Costs, and Hidden Fees

 What is Marketo Measure?

-Marketo Measure (formerly Bizible) is Adobe's multi-touch B2B attribution platform, available only on the Ultimate tier.
-It captures buyer touchpoints across paid media, website, CRM, webinars, and offline channels, then attributes pipeline and revenue credit using six simultaneous models.
-It also includes Attribution AI for pattern recognition and a custom model builder.
+Marketo Measure (formerly Bizible) is Adobe's multi-touch B2B attribution platform, available as a paid add-on on Growth, Select, and Prime tiers, and included at a discounted rate with Ultimate.
+It captures buyer touchpoints across paid media, website, CRM, webinars, and offline channels, then attributes pipeline and revenue credit across multiple attribution models.
+It does not provide intent data or third-party contact enrichment -- it measures what your existing campaigns produced.

 How helpful was this article?